wfroese/wfroese.github.io/_drafts/2019-year-in-review.md

 **My team launched some major projects this year**.
 I'm proud of what my team has accomplished this year.
 We launched some major projects, including:

 1. A migration from Oracle to a time-series database was underway - we took this project over, completed it, and launched it.
-Long story, but this was probably the hardest thing I've ever done at work due to how many things had gone wrong that were out of our control.
+Long story, but this was probably the hardest thing I've ever done professionally due to how many things had gone wrong that were out of our control.
 2. Rewrote a critical customer-facing Silverlight web app in React and launched it.
 3. Lots of other smaller projects including new customer onboardings, etc.
 4. Everyone worked sane hours all year long.